HomeMarketingThe Impact of User-Generated Content (Reviews, Photos) in Directory Rankings

 According to Oregon Secretary of State’s business data research, businesses with consistent ratings across at least three major platforms receive up to 40% more customer inquiries than those with highly variable cross-platform ratings.

-Key aspects of cross-platform consistency that influence directory rankings include:
+The aspects of cross-platform consistency that affect directory rankings include:

 • Rating consistency across platforms